1Shubham7/portfolio-me/content/blog/statefulsets.md

 ---
 title: "Kubernetes Statefulsets"
 description: "In simplest terms StatefulSets are Kubernetes component that is used specifically for stateful applications.
 These are workload API object used to manage stateful applications.
 They manage the deployment and scaling of a set of Pods (Creating more replicas or deleting them), and StatefulSets are also responsible for the ordering and uniqueness of these Pods.
-StatefulSet was released in the Kubernetes 1.9 release..."
+StatefulSet was released in the Kubernetes 1.9 release, let see K8s Statefulsets in this article..."
 dateString: October 2024
 draft: false
 tags: ["Kubernetes", "Statefulsets", "K8s", "DevOps"]